AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 we'll see that only annotated symbols are exported.

-Don't forget to include public headers that define exported symbols into compilable files (`*.cpp/cxx/cc`).
+Don't forget to `#include` public headers that define exported symbols into compilable files (cpp/cxx/cc).
 If a header file is never included in any translation unit, it's not processed and effectively ignored.

 **Pros**: all exported symbols are explicitly annotated.
 It's a conscious decision and low risk of mistakes.

 **Cons**:

-- public headers are "polluted" with `PUBLIC_API` macro, which is meaningless for the client;
+- public headers are "polluted" with `PUBLIC_API` macro, which is meaningless for clients;
 - if different clients need to have access to different set of symbols, this approach requires bulky fine-tuning (for example, split API into categories and export different categories for different customers);

+### Exported symbols and testing

+Hidden symbols are not visible for the users of the library.
+Tests (unit tests, components test, etc) are also users of the library, they cannot access hidden symbols.

+Shared libraries need well-written interface tests to verify the produced binary.
+The rest of the testing can be performed on a dedicated build that doesn't hide symbols.

 ## Dependencies